 Why We Like It

-Complimentary bullock cart rides through the estate are an added touch in a delightful plantation house that also works as an airport stopover.
+Complimentary bullock cart rides through the estate are an added touch in a delightful plantation house that works brilliantly as an airport stopover to spoil you.

 Horathapola Estate is hidden within a vast green coconut belt of Sri Lanka's Western province – an idyllic rural paradise a touch over an hour north east of Colombo’s airport.